A quick overview of the standard for developers.

 |Data that's passed to the |

-Bundler is a class of actors that can do several things:
+A Bundler is a class of actors that sends UserOperations to the EntryPoint.
+Specifically, it:

 - Runs simulations.

 Mempools for UserOperations are separate from the regular blockchain transaction mempool.